michaelsevilla/pdsw15/docs/sc-rebuttal.md

 ###2.
 What empirical observations helped us arrive at the heuristics in the paper?

-The heuristics are from related work: spill evenly is GIGA+, fill and spill is LARD, the adaptable balancer is the original CephFS policy.
-The revised version will condense Sections 2/3 to make room for this explanation.
+Revised version will condense Sections 2/3 and will make it clear that the heuristics are strategies from related work (GIGA+, LARD, original CephFS).

 ##Reviewer 4:
 This feedback is exceptional and we'd welcome an opportunity to openly discuss (without a wordcount limit) ALL the issues raised.
 We feel the discussions would benefit both GIGA+ and CephFS.